NEW MEMBER OFFER!

 3. Recovering from a yard sale on steeps

 If you pop out of a ski (or both skis) on a steep slope, move your gear to a safe spot at the edge of the run.
 Place your skis parallel and pointing across the fall line on the slope above you—on steep terrain, always keep your body below your skis so if a ski decides to take off, you’re there to stop it.
 Take your downhill leg and step into the ski closest to you first.
-If your binding doesn’t want to cooperate, use your hand to manually pull the heel piece up to secure your boot.
-Once you’re clicked into the downhill ski, you can shift your weight to stand on top of that ski as you click into your other ski.
+If your binding doesn’t want to cooperate, use your hand to pull the heel piece up to secure your boot manually.
+Once you’ve clicked into the downhill ski, you can shift your weight to stand on top of that ski as you click into your other ski.
 Just remember to scrape excess snow off the bottom of your boots so you don’t eject again.
 Kaylin Richardson, Deer Valley, Utah

 recovery on steep terrain